Nadhila/Explainble-AI/README.md

 To compare the methods we use the commons datasets :

-* Review of Indonesian e-comerce for classification dataset “blibli.com”
+* Review of Indonesian Application in google playstore for classification dataset
 * US Airlines for Sentiment classification [dataset](https://www.kaggle.com/crowdflower/twitter-airline-sentiment)